When it comes to fat loss, the thermogenic category is by far the largest in the fat loss class.

-- to reduce water retention
+- Reduce water retention

-- to suppress the appetite
+- Suppress the appetite

-- to control stress related eating
+- Control stress related eating

-- to promote a healthy thyroid
+- Promote a healthy thyroid

-- to promote a positive mood while on restricted calories
+- Enhance mood while on restricted calories

 Notice that not once have I used the terms “diet” or “weight loss”, I always use “fat loss”.
 This is because I do not believe in “dieting” in the mainstream sense because to do so always means some dramatic change in eating habits that have no basis in fact or sound nutrition and also because once mainstream dieters go off the diet, they almost always fall back into old habits.
 The term “weight loss” does not mean fat loss it actually refers to total body mass, meaning the weight you lose is water, muscle and fat.
 Not good for a bodybuilder, athlete or fitness enthusiast!

 Note also that many benefits are product dependent, so as you research your choices you have to buy to your goals.